Umzug nach Indien

 Cost of living in India

-The cost of living in India does offer affordability that can attract many foreigners and expats.
-However, it is important to keep in mind that depending on the city, area of residence and individual needs, costs can vary greatly.
+Cost of living in India indeed offers affordability that can attract many foreigners and expatriates.
+However, it is important to take into account that depending on the city, living area, and individual needs, expenses can vary significantly.

-Food prices: food in India is available at a variety of prices.
-Local markets offer fresh fruits, vegetables, meat and seafood at very attractive prices.
-For example, a kilogram of rice can cost around Rs 40-80 and fresh vegetables can cost between Rs 20 and Rs 60 per kilogram, depending on the season and region.
+Food prices: Food in India is available at various prices.
+At local markets, you can buy fresh fruits, vegetables, meat, and seafood at very attractive prices.
+For example, a kilogram of rice can cost about 40-80 rupees, and fresh vegetables — from 20 to 60 rupees per kilogram, depending on the season and region.

-Eating in restaurants can also be quite inexpensive, especially when it comes to street food or mid-range cafes.
-Lunch at a low-cost cafe can cost around Rs 150-300 for one person, while dinner at a mid-range restaurant for two will cost around Rs 700-1500, not including alcoholic beverages.
+Eating out in restaurants can also be quite inexpensive, especially when talking about street food or mid-range cafes.
+Lunch in an inexpensive cafe can cost about 150-300 rupees per person, while dinner in a mid-range restaurant for two will cost about 700-1500 rupees, excluding alcoholic beverages.

-Transportation costs: transportation in India presents a wide range of options, from public transport to private cabs.
-A bus ticket or metro fare in big cities will generally cost Rs.
-10-30 per trip.
-Trains of different classes also offer different prices, ranging from a few hundred rupees for unreserved seats to several thousand for sleeper seats on long journeys.
+Transportation costs: Transportation in India offers a wide range of options, from public transport to private taxis.
+A bus ticket or subway ride in big cities generally costs 10-30 rupees per trip.
+Trains of various classes also offer different prices, ranging from a few hundred rupees for unreserved seats to several thousand for sleeping berths on long journeys.

-Cab hailing apps like Uber and Ola offer a convenient and relatively inexpensive way to get around cities.
-A short-distance trip usually costs between Rs.
-50 and Rs.
-300, depending on the time of day and traffic congestion.
+Ride-hailing apps, such as Uber and Ola, offer a convenient and relatively inexpensive way to get around cities.
+A ride for short distances usually costs from 50 to 300 rupees, depending on the time of day and traffic congestion.

-Overall cost of living: the cost of renting a home varies from city to city.
-In large metropolitan cities such as Mumbai or Delhi, the cost of renting a one-bedroom apartment in a good neighborhood can start at Rs.
-15,000 per month and go up to Rs.
-30,000 or more.
-In smaller cities and on the outskirts, rent will be much cheaper.
-Utility bills including electricity, water and internet for a small apartment can be around Rs 2,500-5,000 per month.
+Overall living costs: The cost of renting accommodation varies from city to city.
+In large metropolises like Mumbai or Delhi, the cost of renting a one-bedroom apartment in a good neighborhood can start from 15,000 rupees per month and reach 30,000 rupees and above.
+In smaller cities and outskirts, rent will be significantly cheaper.
+Utility bills, including electricity, water, and internet, for a small apartment can amount to about 2,500-5,000 rupees per month.

-Overall, India offers an affordable standard of living, especially when compared to western countries.
-However, to maintain a comfortable lifestyle and cover all expenses, you need to plan your budget carefully, taking into account both fixed monthly costs and unexpected expenses.
-In addition to the basic costs of housing, food and transportation, it is important to consider medical, education (if there are children), entertainment and travel expenses.
-Taxes and insurance premiums are also worth keeping in mind.
-Planning your budget with all these factors in mind will help you maintain a comfortable standard of living in India.
+Overall, India offers an affordable level of living, especially when compared to Western countries.
+However, to maintain a comfortable lifestyle and cover all expenses, it is necessary to carefully plan your budget, considering both fixed monthly costs and unexpected expenses.
+In addition to basic expenses for housing, food, and transportation, it is important to consider expenses for healthcare, education (if there are children), entertainment, and travel.
+It is also worth remembering about taxes and insurance contributions.
+Budget planning taking into account all these factors will help maintain a comfortable level of living in India.

 Hindu temple complex

-India, as a populous country, offers stiff competition in the labor market.
-The population employed in the agriculture industry is approximately 152 million.
-This industry, as well as education, healthcare, information technology, construction, engineering and railroads, continue to be in need of talented employees.
+India, as a populous country, offers tough competition in the labor market.
+The population employed in the agricultural sector is approximately 152 million people.
+This sector, as well as education, healthcare, information technology, construction, engineering, and railways, continue to need talented employees.

-Salary: Cost-effectiveness is a key factor taken while deciding to relocate.
+Salary: Cost-effectiveness is a key factor taken into account when deciding to move.
 Salaries in India, as in other developing countries, may not be as high as in more developed countries.
-However, India's cost of living is relatively low, which makes up for the low salaries.
+However, the cost of living in India is relatively low, which compensates for the low salaries.

-Job Search: The job search phase can begin even before moving to India.
-For this, you can use popular Indian websites such as Naukri, Indeed and Monster, which offer job openings and information about potential employers.
-You can also start researching recruiters in your professional industry, as they can often offer job search and initial interviewing services.
+Job search: The job search phase can start even before moving to India.
+For this purpose, you can use popular Indian sites such as Naukri, Indeed and Monster, which offer vacancies and information about potential employers.
+Additionally, you can start exploring recruiters in your professional field, as they often can offer job search services and conduct initial interviews.

-If you are planning to move to India with your pets such as dogs or cats, it is important to prepare in advance and fulfill all the necessary requirements.
-India has strict animal import regulations to prevent the spread of disease and protect the local fauna.
+If you are planning to move to India with your pets, such as dogs or cats, it is important to prepare in advance and meet all the necessary requirements.
+India has strict rules for importing animals to prevent the spread of diseases and protect local fauna.

-First of all, your pets must be identified with a microchip that complies with international standards ISO 11784/11785.
-The microchip must contain a 15-digit code and must not be encrypted.
+First of all, your pets must be identified with a microchip that meets the international standards ISO 11784/11785.
+The microchip must contain a 15-digit code and not be encrypted.
 This will allow your pets to be easily identified upon arrival.

-Next, you need to get a license to import dogs and cats from the Directorate General of Foreign Trade (DGFT) of India.
-Without this license, your animals will not be allowed to cross the border.
-In addition, a No Objection Certificate (NOC) from the Animal Quarantine and Certification Station (AQCS) is required, which must be issued personally by the pet owner.
+Next, you need to obtain a license for the import of dogs and cats from the Directorate General of Foreign Trade (DGFT) of India.
+Without this license, your animals will not be allowed across the border.
+Additionally, a No Objection Certificate (NOC) from the Animal Quarantine and Certification Station (AQCS), which is issued by the pet owner personally, is required.

-Regarding health, all animals must be vaccinated against rabies at least 31 days before the trip.
-For dogs, vaccinations against plague, leishmaniasis, parvovirus and leptospirosis are mandatory.
+Regarding health, all animals must be vaccinated against rabies no later than 31 days before the trip.
+For dogs, vaccinations against distemper, leishmaniasis, parvovirus, and leptospirosis are mandatory.
 Cats need to be vaccinated against feline enteritis and panleukopenia.
-The veterinarian must issue an international veterinary certificate for the pet's health.
+The veterinarian should issue an international veterinary health certificate for the pet.

-Keep in mind that animal relocation must take place within 30 days of your move to India.
-Importation is only possible through designated airports - New Delhi, Mumbai, Bangalore, Chennai, Hyderabad or Kolkata, either as checked baggage or by cargo flight (New Delhi and Mumbai only).
-Animals are placed under a 14-day quarantine upon arrival.
+Keep in mind that the relocation of animals must take place within 30 days of your move to India.
+Import is possible only through certain airports - New Delhi, Mumbai, Bangalore, Chennai, Hyderabad, or Kolkata, either as registered baggage or by cargo flight (only New Delhi and Mumbai).
+Upon arrival, the animals are placed in a 14-day quarantine.

-You will need the following documents upon entry:
+Upon entry, you will need the following documents:

 • Your passport